 DOCTOR OF PHILOSOPHY IN CHEMISTRY 43003

-Students will be expected to carry out a project that makes an original contribution to research in the field of computer science.
+Students will be expected to carry out a project that makes an original contribution to research in the field of Chemistry.
 The work should be written up in the form of a thesis that is assessed by one internal and two external examiners.
 The prerequisite for admission is normally a masters degree in Chemistry.